 Placemaking is the process of designing places that people find desirous to live and work, resulting in a high-quality built environment.
 Successful placemaking establishes locations that attract residents, businesses, and institutions that are all uniquely connected by a common identity.
 The disciplines of architecture, urban design, and landscape architecture are used to create high quality places.

-These draft Design Guidelines are intended to implement the character of place that has been identified in the Wolf Branch Innovation District Strategy Report.
+Design Guidelines for Wolf Branch Innovation District and the Gateway within are intended to implement the character of place that has been identified in the Strategy Report.
 The approach taken in these guidelines will direct the form and character of development to achieve the overall objectives of the Master Plan, by using the most relevant principles of architecture, urban design, and landscape architecture.

 In addition to roadways, the Concept Plan includes an area-wide multi-use trail system to provide a unique amenity system and alternative means of moving people throughout the study area and to and from the Wolf Branch Innovation District.

 This corridor planning study, completed in December 2020, identified and evaluated alignment alternatives for a new multi-use trail connecting the Tremain Street Greenway in the City of Mount Dora and County Road 437 (Plymouth Sorrento Road) in Lake County within the identified Innovation Trail study area.